dyhes/zulip/docs/subsystems/hotspots.md

 Hotspots introduce users to important UI elements.
-They are an effective means of guiding users towards new features and providing context where Zulip's UI may not be self-evident.
+They are an effective means of guiding users towards new features and providing context where Aloha's UI may not be self-evident.

 ## Adding a new hotspot

 ... is easy!
-If you are working on a new feature or think highlighting a certain UI element would improve Zulip's user experience, we welcome you to [open an issue](https://github.com/zulip/zulip/issues/new?title=hotspot%20request:) for discussion.
+If you are working on a new feature or think highlighting a certain UI element would improve Aloha's user experience, we welcome you to [open an issue](https://github.com/zulip/zulip/issues/new?title=hotspot%20request:) for discussion.